Newly unveiled banking regulation wouldn’t have prevented this year’s US bank failures – KION546

 Generally, this would mean banks would have to hold an additional two percentage points of capital, or an additional $2 of capital for every $100 of risk-weighted assets.

 But smaller regional banks like PacWest, which is set to merge with Banc of California after reporting a $290 million decline in deposits last quarter, would be spared.
-In other words, these new rules would not have prevented the collapse of Silicon Valley Bank, Signature Bank or First Republic earlier this year, said Steven Kelly, senior research associate at Yale’s program on financial stability.
+In other words, these new rules would not have prevented the collapse of Silicon Valley Bank, Signature Bank or First Republic earlier this year, said Steven Kelly, associate director of research at Yale’s program on financial stability.

 Banks will no longer be able to act as their own risk managers